If you have any questions or queries not answered here, please contact the School Office.

 - Additional Needs : Katie Johnson

-If you are considering your child joining the school, the first person to talk to is Maureen Smith or one of her office staff team, a meeting will be arranged with the Head teacher with all prospective parents to introduce them to our school.
+If you are considering your child joining the school, please contact a member of the office staff and a meeting will be arranged with the Headteacher.

 SEND Information Report